 - 8 slices sliced corned beef (12-16 oz)

 - 1 cup sauerkraut squeezed dry and warmed in the microwave.

-Add two slices of corned beef then top that with another slice of cheese.
+- Add two slices of corned beef on each slice.